KLS 3685 Bachelor Thesis - Creative Industries Management

 The student is to be able to master theories, the scientific use of concepts and the use of methods in one or more of the following fields:

-- Organization and management of cultural institutions and projects
+- Organization and management of permanent organizations and projects within the creative industries

-- Industry-specific challenges in the music, film, book, gallery and museum sectors
+- Industry-specific challenges in the live, art & design, and entertainment sectors

 The student is expected to be able to solve a concrete problem in the cultural area.
 The student is expected to be able to analyze and reflect on the chosen problem.
 The student is expected to be able to apply the acquired knowledge critically and analytically.
 The student is expected to be able to draw conclusions on the basis of theoretical work and empirical data.

 Through the bachelor thesis the students are to develop respect for scientific and cultural values, so that after the completion of the programme they have the necessary foundation for honest and trustworthy behaviour in academic and professional contexts.

 Students must have in-depth knowledge of their specialization area in cultural management.
 They must also possess basic knowledge of social science method.

 The course ends with an open oral examination where each group presents and answers questions from the examinator.

 Students are expected to assume an independent responsibility for the work on the bachelor thesis.
 A condition for supervision and seminars, therefore, is that the students are prepared for these sessions as a basis for discussions and guidance.